The World Handicap System (WHS) is now in use and every golfer needs to understand its impact on handicapping.

 Playing Conditions Calculation

 Adjustment for course conditions on the day is made automatically by the software.
 It looks at all the scores submitted on the course for that day and determines if the course or weather conditions on the day differed from “Normal”.
-This is similar to the current CSS adjustment.
+This is similar to the previous CSS adjustment.
 If there is a howling wind blowing, most scores will be lower than normal, and the software will detect this and make appropriate adjustments.

-Other changes that you will notice
+Other changes that you may have noticed

 No “Competition” handicap status, “C” status